Nano- and colloidal plastics in soil: input, plant uptake and risk assessment

 1. Optimize a recently developed method using FFF and pyrolysis gas chromatography.

-2. Use this method on soil samples from agricultural fields with known plastic input pathways for conventional and biodegradable plastics, including an Europe-wide survey and existing controlled field trials.
+2. Use this method on soil samples from agricultural fields with known plastic input pathways for conventional and biodegradable plastics, including a Europe-wide survey and existing controlled field trials.

 3. Assess plant uptake for representative crops.

-With my combined expertise in nanoparticle and plastic analysis in soil, NanoSoil will generate data that will form the basis for all future environmental fate and ecotoxicology studies of plastics and a robust risk assessment.
+With my combined expertise in nanoparticle and plastic analysis in soil, NanoSoil will for the first time generate data that will form the basis for all future environmental fate and ecotoxicology studies of plastics and a robust risk assessment.

 Financiële details & Tijdlijn